erfangc/java-assignment/OVERVIEW.md

 # Preferred Tools
  - Spring Boot is highly preferred, but you may also use `Dropwizard` a similar J2EE framework
  - Recommended IDE: Use Intellij IDEA
- - Database: we recommend using an in-memory database like h2
+ - Database: we recommend using an in-memory database like h2, but you can also use a concurrent `HashMap`